Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

 *scope: read*

-Fetch a custom feed's information, including subreddit list.
+Fetch a custom feed resource.

 An object is returned.
 The objects contain two fields: `kind` (with value `LabeledMulti`) and `data` which contains the properties for the custom feed information.